Robert Dove: Career

-Upon leaving the United States Senate, he became a professor at The George Washington University, specializing in Congressional issues.

-He served as a parliamentary consultant to a number of foreign legislatures, including the State Duma of Russia, the National Assembly of Bulgaria, the Assembly of Representatives of Yemen, the National Assembly of Kuwait, and the Parliament of Poland.
+Upon leaving the Senate, he became a professor at The George Washington University, specializing in Congressional issues.
+He also served as a parliamentary consultant to a number of foreign legislatures, including the State Duma of Russia, the National Assembly of Bulgaria, the Assembly of Representatives of Yemen, the National Assembly of Kuwait, and the Parliament of Poland.

 On July 28, 2021, Dove died of congestive heart failure in Charleston, South Carolina.